0huitzil/jurkatSTIMKO/README.md

 ## Description

+### The figure scripts

 All the scripts used to generate the figures can be found in the PyScripts folder.
 PDF versions of the figures can be found in PyScripts/Figures.
-AUTO configuration files and bifurcation diagram object files can be found in PyScripts/AUTO.
-The experimental data used to generate the figures can be found in PyScripts/experimentalData.

 To obtain a figure, simply run the corresponding script in python.

+### The Python models

+We use `Sympy` to integrate the ODE models.
+All the related functions used for time series integration and plotting can be found in the `STIMKO_Models.py` script.

+### Experimental data

+Snippet of the experimental data used in the figures can be found in individual csv files under `PyScripts/experimentalData`

+### The AUTO scripts

+Different versions of the model (WT, S1-KO, S2-KO) are containted in individual `.f90` files.
+Scripts with the  suffix `CDI` on the name also include the CDI regulatory mechanism.
+Scripts with the `DynamicCell` suffix on the name include both the CDI regulatory mechanism, the differential equation describing the changes in $K_1$ (STIM1's binding affinity to Ca2+), and the STIM-independent influx pathway ($\alpha_0$)

+### The SymPy scripts

+The code used to create the expressions for the activated forms $S_1$, $S_2$, $S_{21}$ and $S_{12}$ is found in the `PySym_STIMKOModel` and `PySym_STIMWTModel` scripts.

 ## Requirements